 If a vendor provides only related goods (not services), you will only need to complete the Vendor Information Form (you do not need to complete the entire Vendor Packet).
 We use the Vendor Information Form to show that you will be using this vendor on your Plan.
-Since vendors that provide related goods are usually large companies (for example: CenturyLink, Comcast, Wal-Mart, K-Mart, Best Buy), it is not necessary to get their signature on the form.
-If you are not sure whether you are purchasing a "good" or a "service," please call Conduent for assistance
+Since vendors that provide related goods are usually large companies (for example: CenturyLink, Comcast, WalMartWalmart, KMartKmart, Best Buy), it is not necessary to get their signature on the form.
+If you are not sure whether you are purchasing a "good" or a "service," please call the CCSC Conduent for assistance.

-Vendors (Independent Contractors and Agencies) that provide Services Ag = Agency, IC = Independent Contractor Service Code Service Code Description Billing Method Vendor Packet License and/or Additional Requirements 97810 Acupuncture Allowed Providers : Group Practice or Individual Specialized Therapist Per 15 min Agency: Yes IC: Yes Agency: Business License IC: Acupuncture and/or oriental medicine license
+Vendors (Indepen dent Contractors and Agencies) that provide Services Ag = Agency, IC = Independent Contractor Service Code Service Code Description Billing Method Vendor Packet License and/or Additional Requirements 97810 Acupuncture Allowed Providers: Group Practice or Individual Specialized Therapist Per 15 min Agency: Yes IC: Yes Agency: Business License IC: Acupuncture and/or oriental medicine license H2019 Behavior Support Consultation Allowed Providers: Individual BSC or BSC Group Practice Per 15 min Agency: Yes IC: Yes Agency: Business License IC: Licensed (MD, Clinical Psychologist, Psychologist Associate, SW, LPCC, LPC, Psychiatric Nurse, New Mexico LMFT, New Mexico LPAT)